Do Go On - 127 - Escape From Colditz Castle

 I would have thought a Nazi concentration camp.

-when I think about it because they're executing
+Which is very strange when I think about it because they're executing people left right and centre.

-prisoners.
-Captain Ryan Hold Eggers, who's the German security officer of the camp, he's sort of
+Captain Reinhold Eggers, who's the German security officer of the camp.

-Colditz, and he remarked to have the castle that originally been built for people, keeping people
+and he remarked how the castle had originally been built

 So fucking cool.